yackx/pandoc-docker/README.md

     docker build -t yackx/pandoc .

-*Remark*: this will take some and generate an large image (aroubd 3Gb).
+*Remark*: this will take some and generate an large image (around 3Gb).

 ## Run